dvonrohr/dvonrohr.github.io/_posts/2019-08-19-Wrong-z-index-for-multi-line-paddded-text-in-Firefox.md

 ![Screenshot Firefox](/images/posts/dvonrohr-firefox.PNG "Screenshot Firefox")

 I found no good solution for this.
 Firefox doesn't set the background-color of the h3 with the same z-index as the text inside the h3 itself.
 The ::before pseudo element is between the background-color (or box-shadow) and the actual text.
-To fix this I ended up using a `span` tag inside.
+To fix this I ended up using a `span` tag inside the h3.

 ```html
 <div class="my-card">